 Many scientists start off with hurriedly scribbling notes and keep a rough field diary of sketches, even birds drawn as stick figures!
-The important thing here is not the beauty of the drawing, but the information it conveys.
-Point out to your students that the drawings are to help convey a message or record the details, and that the students need to convey their impressions of what they see.
+The important thing here is not the beauty of the drawing, but the message it conveys.
+Highlight to your students that the drawings are to help convey a message, and that the students need to convey their impressions of what they see.
 For this purpose, any drawing is beautiful!
-Also let them know that "more beautiful" drawings do not necessarily mean more useful drawings or more marks/points.
+Also let them know that "more beautiful" drawings does not necessarily mean more marks/points.

-6. What if students have some questions or doubts on a bird's behaviour, which I am unable to explain?
+6. What if students have some doubts on bird's behaviour, which I am unable to explain?

 You can convert this into a learning opportunity.
 Answering "why" questions would need students to go beyond observation.
 They may have to seek answers from multiple sources.
 During the course of this activity, it is best for students to refrain from using the Internet, as it may bias their observations and they may tend to report what they have read rather than what they observe.
 However, after the observation tasks, if students are keen on finding answers to the questions they have, you can direct them to books and other sources, including the Internet.
-But do caution students about verifying their sources before referring to them.
+But do caution students about verifying their sources before relying on them.
 In the meantime, you too can look up information from various reliable sources, and guide students accordingly.
 Alternatively, the school can set up an informal "Ask an Expert" platform where students' questions are regularly sent to practitioners and experts in the concerned area, who are willing to attend to these queries.
-You are also welcome to get in touch with the HBCSE team in case you have such queries.
+You are also welcome to get in touch with the HBCSE team in case you have such queries most colourful birds or make them listen to India's most vocal birds and their songs.
+Alternatively, choose case studies (like that of the Vulture or House Sparrows) and narrate stories about some endangered birds and conservation efforts.
+There are also several games one can make around birds like Bird Bingo, quiz, puzzles etc., which can fuel some initial excitement among students to work on birds.
+Refer the listed web resources below.